jake-abed/portfolio-blog/src/pages/blogs/gettin-ziggy.md

 ## Enter The Arena

 You see, everything I was doing was almost completely on the stack.
-I believe that my issue was simple and frustrating: in the main file, I would initialize a Lexer (cool, no big deal) and then ask it to loop over the lexer until an `EOF` token is found (also chill, easy enough).
+I believe that my issue was simple and frustrating: in `main.zig` I would initialize a Lexer (cool, no big deal) and then ask it to loop over the lexer until an `EOF` token is found (also chill, easy enough).
 But when I'd go to take a look at what was inside the tokens I had generated, the line, column, and type were